EmilySu08/MathProject/README.md

 Create a plot of the variance of the PCA components using matplotlib plyplot.
 Find the variance of each of the pca feautres with explained_variance_ratio_ and rounding the values to an appropriate number of decimal places.
 For each variance create labels to fiquire out the frequency of each variance.

 Using the cluster package in sklearn, make 3 clusters and fit on "user_history.csv".
+Then find the centers of each cluster using the model from fitting the history data using the package clsuter_centers_.
+Create a new model that recreates the 3 clusters with arrays using the Kmeans cluster package.
+Create a for loop that runs through the unique centers of of the Kmeans model and plot each entity in the user_history data accordingly on a scatter plot.

 ### Step 2: Building the SGD Regressor